iotdesignshop/dexhandv2_control/README.md

 ### Virtual E-Stop and the DexHand Reset Function

 As is common to the native Python and C++ SDK's as well, the DexHand V2 hardware always boots into a safe mode in which it is e-stopped at the SDK level.
 In order to start the message exchange with the hand **a reset command must be issued**.
-While this can be a cause of confusion "Why isn't the hand moving?", it's really the only safe way to boot the hardware.
+Although this can be a cause of confusion: aka, "Why isn't the hand moving?" it's really the only safe way to boot the hardware.
 We apologize if this catches you off guard a couple of times as you get used to controlling the DexHand.
 Eventually, it will be part of your routine.

 **The DexHand always boots in virtual e-stop and will not move until a reset command is issued**